KMosc/APITRY/index.md

 I've dedicated my time to develop that API during Monterail Rubycamp.
 ### About the project

-The App uses multiple gems to develop an app such as:
+The App uses multiple gems such as:

 ```markdown
 # Database